vkbo/novelWriter/docs/source/project_overview.rst

 ---------------------------------

 Folders, aside from root folders, have no structural significance to the project.
-When novelWriter is processing the documents in the novel, like for instance when you create a manuscript from it, these folders are ignored.
+When novelWriter is processing the documents in a project, like for instance when you create a manuscript from it, these folders are ignored.
 Only the order of the documents themselves matter.

 The folders are there purely as a way for you to organise the documents in meaningful sections and